 In an interview with journalists, Asos chief exec Nick Beighton described Black Friday 2018 as disappointing.
 Offering only a 20% discount across their online marketplace, Nick Beighton explained that they were uncompetitive in comparison with other eCommerce sites.

 The importance of creating unmissable offers is apparent and online sunglasses shop Blenders is a prime example of the importance of reducing and offering unmissable offers.
-With 55% off offered across their sunglasses, this discount was far larger than the discount offered the previous year that was a modest 40%.
+With 55% off offered across their sunglasses, this discount was far larger than the discount offered the previous year which was a modest 40%.
 Blenders Eyewear CEO, Chase Fisher, said, “Make sure your offer is compelling, no matter what.”

 However, your promotions don’t have to be 15% or 20% off.
 Instead, they could give shoppers a reason to return to your site after the period is finished.
 You could do this by offering them a gift card or free shipping on a future order, to name just two examples.
 Being creative with your offers is also the best way to engage shoppers, especially those who already know and trust your brand.